 A fluid-air exchange is then performed to remove any refluxed viral particles in the vitreous cavity and to spread the bleb over a greater retinal surface area.
 The sclerotomies and overlying conjunctiva are sutured.

-Anecdotally, many surgeons have reported deviating from aspects of the recommended protocol, including utilizing non-sutured sclerotomies, valved trocars, triamcinolone, ILM peeling, foot pedal-assisted injection, tapering of the cannula tip, “pre-blebs” of saline, multifocal subretinal blebs, a greater volume of the agent, intraoperative OCT, and so forth.6
+Anecdotally, many surgeons have reported deviating from aspects of the recommended protocol, including utilizing non-sutured sclerotomies, valved trocars, triamcinolone, ILM peeling, foot pedal-assisted injection, tapering of the cannula tip, “pre-blebs” of saline, multifocal subretinal blebs, a greater volume of the agent, intra-operative OCT

 These alternative surgical protocols have unproven functional efficacy.2 Post-marketing, retrospective studies have reported a high incidence of postoperative RPE atrophy, which may have resulted from deviations in technique since this complication was not observed in the phase 3 study when utilizing the recommended injection protocol.7,8